The Personal Property Department

 Personal Property is self-assessed by the taxpayer but then it is audited at the County Assessor's office for accuracy.
 The Personal Property Return is confidential with the exception of Form 104 which is available for public viewing.

-All personal property is assessed based on the March 1 assessment date.
-The taxpayer reports all assets/equipment (self-assessed) on March 1 and must report to the County Assessor by May 15.
+All personal property is assessed based on the January 1assessment date.
+The taxpayer reports all assets/equipment (self-assessed) on January 1 and must report to the County Assessor by May 15.
 Failure to file by May 15 will cause the taxpayer to receive a $25 penalty assessed to their tax bill.
 If the taxpayer fails to file before June 15, an additional 20% will be added in addition to the original tax due and the $25 late fee.

 Whichever form applies to your business (Form 102, Form 103 Short, or Form 103 Long) must always have a Form 104 attached when filing with the County Assessor.